-EDCG 566 Educational Leadership (3 credits)
+EDCG 566 Leadership and Organizational Change in Higher Education (3 credits)

 The course is designed to develop an understanding of management and leadership theories, concepts, group processes, decision making, and planning.
 A variety of leadership styles and practices which influence student and employee performance will be reviewed in these topical areas: power and influence, delegating, trust-building, vision and mission development, setting and fulfilling professional and/or personal objectives, situational, visionary and transformational leadership, impediments to leader effectiveness, organizational culture and principles of shared leadership.

 EDCG 581 Diverse Perspectives in Education and Culturally Proficient Leadership (3 credits)

 This foundational course explores the history of diversity and multicultural education, and introduces the conceptual framework of Cultural Proficiency as a lens for counselors in promoting equitable practices for all students in educational settings.
 An exploration of candidates’ self- identity, beliefs and values, and the impact on their roles as counselors, advocates, and leaders in diverse and inclusive educational settings will be conducted.

 EDCG 582 Law and Ethics in Higher Education (3 credits)

 This course provides an examination of the major legal and ethical issues confronting student affairs professionals and other administrators in higher education settings.
 Federal regulations and mandates, constitutional issues, tort liability, and contractual relationships will be covered.
 Ways of making practical decisions that are legally and ethically sound are examined.

 EDCG 583 Professional Development in Practice (1 unit)